 - Eggs: Eggs are the main performer in this recipe by adding structure and texture.
 You need 3 eggs total.
 2 whole eggs + 1 egg yolk for the filling, then save that last egg white for an egg wash on the crust.
 Brush the egg wash on the pie crust *after* blind baking.
 I usually add it just to the pie crust edges, but brushing it all over the bottom of the pie crust as well helps seal it from the wet brownie batter.
 That means more CRISP!

-- Unsweetened Cocoa Powder: All of the chocolate flavor comes from cocoa powder, so you don’t need baking chocolate like this brownie recipe.
+- Unsweetened Cocoa Powder: All of the chocolate flavor comes from cocoa powder, so you don’t need baking chocolate like this brownies recipe.
 Baking chocolate adds wonderful chocolate flavor to brownies, but you may not always have it on hand.
 Cocoa powder is usually a more common and convenient ingredient.
 You can use natural or dutch-process.

 - Add-Ins: Chopped walnuts and chocolate chips add a little texture.
 Did you know that adding chocolate chips to brownie batter helps achieve those shiny crackly tops?
 If you love that beautiful sheen, don’t skip the chocolate chips.
 Feel free to omit the nuts and see the corresponding recipe note below.
 For even more added texture, finish off your brownie pie with the topping from this pecan pie cheesecake—it’s divine!

 You also need pie crust.
 If you’re in a pinch, use store-bought.
 If you have a little more time on your hands, go for homemade.
 Nothing ever compares to flaky buttery pie crust and you can make it ahead of time.
 My pie crust recipe yields enough for 2 pies, which is convenient if you also want to make pumpkin pie this holiday season.

-Do I Really Need to Blind Bake The Pie Crust?
+Do I Really Need to Blind Bake the Pie Crust?

 The crust takes longer to bake than the filling, so it requires extra time in the oven.
 If you skip the blind baking step, the bottom of the crust will be doughy and/or raw.
 Blind baking, also known as par baking, is very beneficial to the taste and texture of your finished brownie pie.